I seem to get three or four bladder infections every year. My friend told me to try cranberry supplements. Do they work?

 Overall, most well-designed studies show that cranberries help prevent recurrent UTIs in healthy middle-aged women.
 Studies did not produce similar results in elderly populations.

 The question that follows is, “How much cranberry is needed?”
-The consensus is 36 mg of PAC equivalents each day is required for UTI prevention.
+The consensus is that 36 mg of PAC equivalents each day is required for UTI prevention.
 This amount can be found in one to two cups of cranberry juice cocktail (26% cranberry juice) (2).
 If you choose a supplement or extract form, check the label for PAC equivalents.

 Cranberry products are considered safe, but some have reported stomach upset and diarrhea when using them.
 Keep in mind that cranberry juice cocktail tends to be high in sugar, although there are lower-sugar versions.
 Cranberries, extract, and supplement forms are high in oxalates.
 Oxalates bind with calcium and increase the risk of kidney stones.
 Do not use cranberry products if you are prone to kidney stones.